MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 If you choose **Only people with access to this data source**, you need to further choose whether your ServiceNow instance has Azure Active Directory (AAD) provisioned users or Non-AAD users.

+To identify which option is suitable for your organization:

+1. Choose the **AAD** option if the Email ID of ServiceNow users are **same** as the UserPrincipalName (UPN) of users in AAD.
+2. Choose the **Non-AAD** option if the email ID of ServiceNow users is **different** from the UserPrincipalName (UPN) of users in AAD.

 >[!NOTE]
->If you choose AAD as the type of identity source, make sure you are assigning UserPrincipalName (UPN) source property to email targeted property in ServiceNow.
-To verify or change your mappings, see [Customizing user provisioning attribute-mappings for SaaS applications in Azure Active Directory](/azure/active-directory/app-provisioning/customize-application-attributes).
+> * If you choose AAD as the type of identity source, the connector maps the Email IDs of users obtained from ServiceNow directly to UPN property from AAD.

-If you have elected "non-AAD" for the identity type see [Map your non-Azure AD Identities](map-non-aad.md) for instructions on mapping the identities.
+> * If you chose "Non-AAD" for the identity type see [Map your non-Azure AD Identities](map-non-aad.md) for instructions on mapping the identities.
+You can use this option to provide the mapping regular expression from Email ID to UPN.

 ## Step 6: Assign property labels